MSaifAsif/sample-skeleton-projects/README.md

 **Description:** An entry level application implementing the RESTEasy service of JBOSS.

 **How to run:** Import the project as a maven project, build the war file using maven and deploy this war in tomcat or Jboss application server.
-Once deployement is successful, you can view the service by opening any browser and navigate to the url `http://localhost:8080/RestEasyService/rest/greet/hello/Tenka`
+Once deployement is successful, you can view the service by opening any browser and navigate to the url `http://localhost:8080/RestEasyService/rest/greet/hello/Tenka`.
+For running integration tests, you can run the command `mvn verify`.
+Integration tests will be run using an embedded jetty server that is configured to be part of the maven build cycle.

 ## <a name="jsf-skeleton">JSF</a> [&#8593;](#list-index)
 **Language:** Java